Roofing & Skylight Advice & Photo Page

 This is the skylight in place.
 It also shows the dark gray pre-painted aluminum sheet metal diverter that I installed to minimize the river of water in a heavy down pour that would hit the horizontal flashing on the topside of the skylight.

 Here is also a good example of the lead pipe flashings I used.
-Most roofers will use the cheap steel flashings with the black rubber boot that hugs the outside of the pipe.
-This seems like s good concept, but the rubber they use is a very cheap rubber and will deteriorate from UV Sunlight exposure within a decade, allowing the roof to leak.
+Most roofers will use cheap steel flashings with a black rubber boot that hugs the outside of the pipe.
+This seems like a good concept, but the rubber they use is a very cheap rubber and will deteriorate from UV Sunlight exposure within a decade, allowing the roof to leak.
 You will also see many homes that suffer from rust streaks running down the roofing under this kind of flashing.
-These are galvanized steel flashings, and the zinc they use for rust protection is very thin and a very soft metal and will wash away in the rain.
+These are galvanized steel flashings, and the zinc they use for rust protection is very thin and very soft metal, which will wash off from the rain.
 The lead pipe vent jackets are a little more costly, but they are the only things I have seen that will last.

 To read our special web page on Chimney Step and Counter Flashing go to our web page for this import and issue and see how it is to be done right.